shaxntanu/Jolt-Locator/README.md

 # ⚡ The Jolt Locator 🧭

-> *When you NEED that Monster Energy and you need it NOW.*
+> *When you NEED that energy drink and you need it NOW.*

-A true-north, GPS-enabled compass built on the ESP32 that points directly to the nearest Monster Energy drink store.
+A true-north, GPS-enabled compass built on the ESP32 that points directly to the nearest energy drink store.
 Because sometimes Google Maps just isn't aggressive enough.

 ## 🎯 What Does It Do?